NielsCodes/ngx-pixel/README.md

 In situations where the Pixel ID needs to be changed dynamically, this can be done using `initialize()` with the new Pixel ID as an optional argument.
 **Notes:**
 - A Pixel ID still needs to be provided when importing ***ngx-pixel*** in the module.
 - The previous instance should be removed with `remove()` before initializing a new Pixel ID.
+- This approach should **not** be used in combination with serverside rendering (SSR).
+As the module is initialized on each request, the Pixel script will default to the ID provided in the module.

 ## Disabling ***ngx-pixel***
 Disabling works very similar to *enabling* from within a component and looks like this: